dhurlburtusa/shortcuts/tanstack/tanstack_query-notes.md

 Note that query keys act as dependencies for your query functions.
 Adding dependent variables to your query key will ensure that queries are cached independently, and that any time a variable changes, queries will be refetched automatically (depending on your `staleTime` settings).

+For a library to create typesafe standardized query keys, useful for cache management in TanStack Query, check out https://www.npmjs.com/package/@lukemorales/query-key-factory.

 See https://tanstack.com/query/latest/docs/framework/react/guides/query-keys for details.